 As part of the Core Nigeria project, Scope is supporting public health professionals from Lagos and Niger states to apply the human-centered design (HCD) process to improve primary healthcare services disrupted by the COVID-19 pandemic.
-For the experiential HCD learning project, participants are working through the four stages of HCD—Discover, Define, Create, and Test—in order to develop their own innovative solutions to implement and scale.
+For the experiential HCD learning project, participants are working through the four stages of HCD—Discover, Define, Create, and Test—in Design Clinic to develop their own innovative solutions to implement and scale.
 During the programme, participants take part in guided activities, mentoring workshops and use HCD methods to engage with and better understand the different actors involved.
 Participants also learn about the competencies and mindsets that are central to the HCD approach, such as empathy, open-mindedness, and being action-oriented.

 Scope is conducting the Core Nigeria Design Clinic in partnership with Nigerian teams consisting of Lagos and Niger state health officials as well as programmatic staff from the Clinton Health Access Initiative in Nigeria and the Bill and Melinda Gates Foundation Nigeria Country Office.